MSanket717/PythonDSA/README.md

 # PythonDSA
-Some basic DSA topics in Python
+Trying to learn DSA in Python